Aaradugula Bullet: Plot

-Shiva asks his grandmother to give him her property so he can start his construction company which is his dream.
-In a brawl, Shiva's grandmother is hurt which angers Murthy and throws him out of the house.
-The next moment Kasi comes to Murthy's house and hits him for not giving him the house.
-Shiva sees his father being beaten up by Kasi, in anger Shiva fights with Kasi and hits him badly in front of everyone.
+Shiva asks his grandmother to give him her property so he can start his construction company, which is his dream.
+In a brawl, Shiva's grandmother is hurt, which angers Murthy and makes him throw Shiva out of the house.
+Then, Kasi comes to Murthy's house and hits him for not giving him the house.
+Shiva sees his father being beaten up by Kasi.
+In anger, Shiva fights with Kasi and hits him badly in front of everyone.

-The next day everyone feels proud of Shiva for standing up against Kasi and praises Murthy for having such a strong son.
-Being elated that his son is bringing respect to him Murthy patches up with his son and starts loving him.
+The next day, everyone feels proud of Shiva for standing up against Kasi and praises Murthy for having such a strong son.
+Being elated that his son is bringing respect to him, Murthy patches up with his son and starts loving him.
 He even advises him to patch up with Nayana as she was the only one who believed in Shiva when no one did.

-Kasi's brother comes to warn Murthy but Shiva beats him too and asks Kasi to back down.
+Kasi's brother comes to warn Murthy, but Shiva beats him too and asks Kasi to back down.
 Nayana and Shiva get engaged.
-Kasi attacks Shiva's family but Shiva reaches on time to save everyone and injures one goon in the process that he gets admitted to hospital.
-Police inform Shiva that if the person dies Shiva will go to jail.
+Kasi attacks Shiva's family, but Shiva reaches on time to save everyone.
+In the process, he injures one goon, who gets admitted to the hospital.
+The police informs Shiva that if the goon dies, Shiva will go to jail.

-Murthy in fear about his son's future goes to Kasi and gives him his house's documents and asks his family to be left alone.
+Murthy, fearful about his son's future, goes to Kasi, gives him his house's documents, and asks his family to be left alone.
 But Kasi puts a condition that Shiva has to apologize to Kasi in front of everyone as he was insulted earlier by Shiva.
-Murthy convinces Shiva to apologize to Kasi and Shiva unable to say no to his father goes and tells him sorry to Kasi and all his goons.
+Murthy convinces Shiva to apologize to Kasi, and Shiva, unable to say no to his father, goes and apologizes to Kasi and his goons.

-Thinking Kasi will leave them alone Murthy feels relaxed and moves on.
+Thinking Kasi will leave them alone, Murthy feels relaxed and moves on.
 But Kasi visits the hospital and kills the goon who was hurt by Shiva so that Shiva will land in jail.
-Upon hearing the news Shiva breaks down all the ties and goes after Kasi.
-The goon's wife admits in front of everyone that Kasi had killed her husband in the hospital whereas Murthy was looking after them.
-Upon hearing this all the goons leave Kasi and his brother.
+Upon hearing the news, Shiva breaks down all the ties and goes after Kasi.
+The goon's wife admits in front of everyone that Kasi had killed her husband in the hospital, whereas Murthy was looking after them.
+Upon hearing this, all the goons leave Kasi and his brother.

 To get saved from Shiva, Kasi goes to Murthy and asks him to stop his son.
-Murthy says he won't, because if he stopped his son now he will fail as a father forever and throws Kasi out.
+Murthy says he will not because if he stopped his son now, he will fail as a father forever and throws Kasi out.
 Both Kasi and his brother get defeated by Shiva.
 People in the city learn to stand up against the goons.

 The movie ends with Shiva celebrating Diwali with Nayana and his family in their ancestral home.